-- 1. Salary Increases: See Appendix A for details of salary increases effective January 1 of the year noted.
-The increases are based on 1.5% per year increase for 4 years, for the individual who has the highest salary in his/her title.
-Except where noted, other salaries in that same title are "harmonized" equally over the 4 years so that at year 4 salaries in like titles are the same.
-There are a few exceptions noted with an asterisk. - 2.
-New hires, during the length of this agreement, will receive 1.5% annual increase beginning with the year subsequent to the year hired. - 3.
+- 1. Salary Increases: Employees, both full time and part time, shall receive a 1.75% increase effective January 1, 2020, a 1.75% increase effective January 1, 2021, a 2.0% increase effective January 1, 2022, and a 2.0% increase effective January 1, 2023. - 2.
+New hires, during the length of this agreement, will receive their first annual increase beginning with the year subsequent to the year hired. - 3.
 An additional \$1.25 per hour through the length of the contract will be added to the employee's hourly rate for hours associated with working beyond the latest shift.
-This applies to snow plowing, and other emergencies as defined elsewhere in this agreement for the shift that covers the 12:01am and beyond time period; and for Parking Operations for the shift that covers the 1:01 am and beyond time period. - D. Employees holding special licenses associated with the work they perform, shall receive out of title pay when the job duties performed require the use of the certificate or license:
+This applies to snow plowing, and other emergencies as defined elsewhere in this agreement for the shift that covers the 12:01 am and beyond time period; and for Parking Operations for the shift that covers the 1:01 am and beyond time period. - D. Employees holding special licenses associated with the work they perform, shall receive out of title pay when the job duties performed require the use of the certificate or license: